Sun 7 Jan 18

 Before drying out, the Mediterranean became extremely salty, and these brines were inhabited by salt-loving micro-organisms called halophiles, and the Essex research is trying to establish if they are still detectable or even alive in the ancient salt deposits.

-“We want to understand the longevity of these microbes in rock salt which can help us to understand the potential for life in other planets,” explained lead researcher Dr Terry McGenity, from the School of Biological Sciences. ”Salt crystals can be up to 5% liquid and microbes can live in pockets of brine within the salt.
+“We want to understand the longevity of these microbes in rock salt which can help us to understand the potential for life in other planets,” explained lead researcher Dr Terry McGenity, from the School of Life Sciences. ”Salt crystals can be up to 5% liquid and microbes can live in pockets of brine within the salt.

 “On the surface of Mars there is no obvious water available for life but there is evidence of salt which could hold evidence of past life.”